golang/pkgsite/doc/frontend.md

 When modifying any TypeScript code, you must run
 `go run ./devtools/cmd/static` before committing your changes.

+### NPM Dependency Management

+This project is architected to be free from a Node.js runtime dependency in production.
+Node.js and `npm` are used exclusively for development tasks such as linting, unit testing, and type checking.

+*   **Production Bundles**: The Go-based `esbuild` orchestrator (located in `internal/static/static.go`) bundles TypeScript and CSS into minified assets.
+These bundles are designed to be "dependency-free" and rely solely on standard Web APIs and local modules.
+The generated bundles are located in the `static/` directory.
+*   **Third-party Libraries**: External libraries listed in `package.json` are used only for testing environments (`markdown` for `static/markdown.ts`, `jest`, `js-green-licenses`, `eslint`, ...) and must not be included in the production JavaScript served by the frontend.

 ### Testing

 You can test html and static asset changes by running `npm test`.